jverhoelen/jekyll-now/about.md

 ### const jonas = Human.techie('Jonas').withPrivateLife()

 I spend a lot of my free time with electric guitars, heavy metal music and sports (fitness and biking).
-I value my girlfriend, family my friends a lot and also try to spend a lot of time with them.
+I value my girlfriend, family & friends a lot and also try to spend a lot of time with them.
 Inside me I would like to save the world very often.
 I practice eating little meat and reducing garbage in order to contribute at least a small part to saving the world.

-If you are interested in making contact with me, it should be easy to do so.
-I look forward to seeing you soon.
+[Find me on Keybase.io](https://keybase.io/jverhoelen) including my proofs.
+I look forward to hearing from you.

 ## codecentric AG